Posts

 Image

 "I'd no idea you were like this.
 You're wonderful!"
 P ictured, from left to right: Roland Maule (Michael Cooper), Garry Essendine (Jarrad West) and David (Callum Doherty) in ACT Hub's Present Laughter .
 Photo by Jane Duong.
 Between this production and REP's Blithe Spirit in May, Canberran Coward fans have been spoiled by the amount of wonderful productions his work has seen so far this year.
 Present Laughter , like my previous Coward experience, is a classic farce, but one that escaped my attention only until I heard it would be brought to us by the folks at ACT Hub.
 After some quick familiarisation, I was very eager to catch this one too.
-Having almost missing the season in its entirety due to a busy June schedule, I was able to slink in and catch this show before it closed last Saturday, and needless to say, I'm glad I caught it; this is one of the best comedies on offer by the Canberra theatre community this year.
-Karen Vickery has directed this ...
+Having almost missed the season in its entirety due to a busy June schedule, I was able to slink in and catch this show before it closed last Saturday, and needless to say, I'm glad I caught it; this is one of the best comedies on offer by the Canberra theatre community this year.
+Karen Vickery has directed this s...

 Sweet Charity (Free-Rain Theatre Company) - Review